flexera-public/policy_engine_training/03_parameters/README.md

 )
 ```

+Note that, while you can version policy templates however you like, we generally recommend using [semantic versioning](https://semver.org/).

 ## Step 2: Create a Parameter Block

 Below the policy template's metadata, but above the datasource, add the following: